elibarrow/BAE305-SP24-LAB9/README.md

 In this section, we implemented the PID controller into the robot movement so that given an object in front, the robot will move forward or backward to maintain the desired distance.

 1. We wrote a function to tell the robot to move back or forward depending on the measured distance.
 The PID library will return an output value from 0 to 255.
-We implement a function that obtains this output and moves forward or backward and with a fast or slow speed.
+We implement a function that obtains this output and moves forward or backward with a fast or slow speed.
    ```c++

     duration = pulseIn(echoPin, HIGH);